John Spencer (military officer): Israeli military practices

-Larry Lewis of Center for Naval Analyses has criticized Spencer's positions.
+Larry Lewis of the Center for Naval Analyses has criticized Spencer's positions.
 He argues that the IDF's order for 1 million Gazans to evacuate from northern Gaza to southern Gaza in 24 hours was deemed practically impossible by experts, and that Israel attacked civilians while they were evacuating and then again once the civilians were in southern Gaza.
 Lewis also questions the effectiveness of communication with cell phones, given widespread destruction of Gaza's infrastructure; and that interviews with Gazans after the 2014 war showed that the effectiveness of roof knocking was mixed due to confusion among civilians caused by Israel's tactics.